 Consider overlooked or underused areas, like below the sink and even between cabinets, as seen in this streamlined small kitchen design by Henrybuilt.
 It makes the most of a vertical area with a bank of cabinets.
 Henrybuilt founder Janet Hall notes that "When you're working with limited space, you have to use super-efficient products to make small kitchens act big.
 [The Vertical Bar Block] a recent innovation from Henrybuilt [brings] function to corners, small spaces, and zones that prove challenging in terms of kitchen design."
 She also shared that this creation "acts as a tool box, including an electrical outlet as well as tailored storage for cutting boards, wine bottles, cooking tools, knives, and trays."

 2. Keep it neutral.

-This soothing small kitchen by Studio Gild packs plenty of personality into a monochromatic space.
-High-gloss cabinets and a reflective backsplash bounce light from another room adding depth and movement.
+Resist the temptation to over-decorate and add multiple paint colors when you have a particularly small workspace.
+If you don't, the abundance of home decor can make the room look and feel choppy.
+This soothing zone by Studio Gild is stunning even though it's quite neutral.
+High-gloss cabinets and a reflective kitchen backsplash bounce light, adding depth and movement.
 An oversize flush-mount light fixture is functional without taking up a lot of visual space, while black stools speak to the darker kitchen cabinets and ground the room.
 A vase of fresh flowers adds a subtle pop of color.